Create a

 8. Train all users

 Ensure that every employee with access rights receives training and updates on system and HR data quality and integrity procedures, as well as best practices.
-Raise awareness of how the system detects incorrect or improper data entry and guides users through corrections, including system-generated aids or pop-ups for fixes.
+Raise awareness of how the system detects incorrect or improper data entry and guides users through corrections, including system-generated aids or pop-ups to help with fixes.
 Provide context for the need and value of accurate, complete, and consistent data collection for them and the larger organization.

 Wowledge's Strategic HR Roadmap Generator™